thoughtbot/administrate/docs/customizing_dashboards.md

 `:order` - What to sort the association by in the form select.
 Default is `nil`.

+`:sortable` - Specifies if sorting should be enabled in the table views.
+Default is `true`.

 **Field::DateTime**

+`:sortable` - Specifies if sorting should be enabled in the table views.
+Default is `true`.

+`:sorting_column` - Specifies the column to be used for sorting in the table view.
+By default, the column itself is used, but when used as a virtual column,
+a custom sorting column can be specified.

 `:format` - Specify what format, using `strftime` you would like `DateTime` objects to display as.